altaga/Heptagon-Chainlink/README.md

 <img src="https://i.ibb.co/SfCYnPG/Scheme-drawio-3.png">

 - The main services we are using is Polygon, ChainLink, Moralis, IPFS and Rapyd.
-- Polygon es nuestra blockchain principal, donde gracias a sus bajas fees podemos proveer los siguientes servicios.
+- Polygon is our main blockchain, where thanks to its low fees we can provide the following services.
   - Decentralized Chat.
   - Transfer tokens and NFT's
- - Chainlink, nos provee gracias a sus data feeds la posibilidad de consumirlas directamente dentro de un smart contract, en este caso usamos como bridge un contrato desplegado en Polygon Mainnet para proveer a nuestra dapp los precios de BTC, BNB, USDC, MATIC, LINK y ETH.
+ - Chainlink, thanks to its data feeds, provides us with the possibility of consuming them directly within a smart contract, in this case we use a contract deployed in Polygon Mainnet as a bridge to provide our dapp with the prices of BTC, BNB, USDC, MATIC, LINK and ETH.
-- Moralis nos provee de una API muy eficiente para obtener datos de nuestros balances de NFT's y Tokens en nuestra cuenta.
+- Moralis provides us with a very efficient API to obtain data from our NFT's and Token balances in our account.
 - Rapyd allows us, on your side, to carry out the KYC to use the Fiat services and also to checkout our fiat money through a virtual card or transfer.
 - The Swap is the only section where we coordinate Rapyd and Polygon services to be able to exchange MATIC to Fiat money.